 Love Dolphin Park is a community coming together to try to keep a precious resource for the health and well-being of children, schools and sports clubs in an area starved of green spaces.

-Thank you for your support in recent weeks which has been absolutely fantastic.
-We will keep you posted on developments in the weeks ahead on our website here and on our social media feeds.
+We would like to thank you all for the fantastic support provided for our campaign to date.
+We will keep you posted on developments on our website here and on our social media feeds.

 A Misguided Plan

 We are concerned local residents living in the vicinity of Dolphin Park, parents and members of Kevins’ Hurling & Camogie Club, and members of the broader community in Dublin 8 and 12.

 We oppose the development of 161 apartments by Belgrove Homes.
 Along with the redevelopment of clubhouse and parking almost a third of Dolphin Park will be put under concrete and tarmac and rendered unsuitable for hurling and large matches.

 Dublin 8 has already one of the lowest proportions of space under grass in Dublin or in any city in Europe.
 According to The World Health Organisation “urban green space is a necessary component for delivering healthy, sustainable and livable cities.
 Interventions to increase or improve urban green space can deliver positive health, social and environmental outcomes for all population groups, particularly among lower socioeconomic status groups.
 There are very few, if any, other public health interventions that can achieve all of this.”

 Dolphin Park fits this definition absolutely.
 Every week over 300 children use this facility, many of whom have no access to transport to alternative playing fields.
 The redevelopment of Dolphin Park is a grave threat to children’s rights in Dublin 8 and 12.